lukenew2/automobile-depreciation/README.md

 My modeling began with a simple Linear Regression as the base model.
 I was able to iterate on top of that and improve performance by a small margin by using Polynomial Regression.
 However, two models performed significantly better than the linear models, Random Forest Regressor and Gradient Boosting Regressor.
 I performed grid searches on both to optimize the hyperparameters and was able to boost performance even more by taking the average prediction of the two.

+The figure below shows the 4 best model's performance score (RMSE) over 10 different folds on the training set.
+Using boxplots we can easily see the mean, interquartile range, and min/max scores across all folds.

 <p align="center">
 <img src="images/best_models_box_plot_scores.png" width="600" height="450"/>
 </p>